adii1207/family-tree/readme.txt

-Please read this before running the familyTree.cpp.
+Please read this before running the familyTree.

 We are using familyData.txt to add the basic family tree.
 User can add there queries in the userData.txt.